 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains fresh whole pacific pilchard, fresh whole pacific hake, fresh whole pacific mackerel, fresh whole pacific flounder, fresh whole rockfish, dehydrated whole mackerel, dehydrated whole herring, dehydrated whole blue whiting, herring oil, dehydrated alaskan cod, dehydrated whole sardines, cod liver and milk thistle which may be problematic for cats who suffer from seafood or dairy food allergies.
+Allergen alert: This product contains fresh whole pacific pilchard, fresh whole pacific hake, fresh whole pacific mackerel, fresh whole pacific flounder, fresh whole rockfish, dehydrated whole mackerel, dehydrated whole herring, dehydrated whole blue whiting, herring oil, dehydrated alaskan cod, dehydrated whole sardines and cod liver which may be problematic for cats who suffer from seafood food allergies.

 Using the calculations provided by the AAFCO, Orijen Six Fish Cat (Canada) has approximately 373 calories per 100g (105 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from